Gettysburg, Pennsylvania: Civil War

-Between July 1 and 3, 1863, the Battle of Gettysburg, one of the bloodiest battles during the American Civil War, was fought across the fields and heights in the vicinity of the town.
+Between July 1 and 3, 1863, the Battle of Gettysburg, one of the bloodiest battles during the American Civil War, was fought across the fields and heights surrounding the town.

-The Confederate Army of Northern Virginia, under the command of Robert E Lee, experienced success in the early stages of the battle but was ultimately defeated by the Army of the Potomac, commanded by George G. Meade.
+The Confederate Army of Northern Virginia, under the command of Robert E. Lee, experienced success in the early stages of the battle but was ultimately defeated by the Army of the Potomac, commanded by George G. Meade.
 Lee executed an orderly withdrawal and escaped across the Potomac River without being drawn into another battle.
 Meade was heavily criticized by President Abraham Lincoln for his cautious pursuit and failure to destroy Lee's retreating army.

-Casualties were high with total losses on both sides – over 27,000 Confederate and 23,000 Union.
-The residents of Gettysburg were left to care for the wounded and bury the dead following the Confederate retreat.
+Casualties were high, with total losses on both sides – over 27,000 Confederate and 23,000 Union.
+The residents of Gettysburg were left to care for the wounded, and bury the dead following the Confederate retreat.
 Approximately 8,000 men and 3,000 horses lay under the summer sun.
-The soldiers' bodies were gradually reinterred in what is today known as Gettysburg National Cemetery, where, on November 19, 1863, Abraham Lincoln attended a ceremony to officially consecrate the grounds and delivered his Gettysburg Address.
+The Union soldiers' bodies were gradually reinterred in what is today known as Gettysburg National Cemetery, where, on November 19, 1863, Abraham Lincoln attended a ceremony to officially consecrate the grounds and delivered his Gettysburg Address.

 A 20-year-old woman, Jennie Wade, was the only civilian killed during the battle.
 She was hit by a stray bullet that passed through her kitchen door while she was making bread on July 3.

 Physical damage can still be seen in some of the houses throughout the town, notably the Schmucker House located on Seminary Ridge.

-Furniture
+Industry and economy

 The furniture manufacturing industry employed people in Gettysburg for the first half of the 20th century.
 The "Gettysburg Manufacturing Company", formed in 1902, was the first company established in the borough for the purpose of manufacturing residential furniture.
 Other companies soon followed.
 The borough's industry reached peak production and success about the 1920s.
 This important industry declined from 1951, when the three main companies either moved, closed or were sold.
 The Gettysburg Furniture Company factory closed in 1960, becoming a warehouse and distribution point for other furniture factories outside of Pennsylvania.